friends-of-presta/security-advisories/_posts/2023-08-03-aioptimizedcombinations.md

 severity: "critical (9.8)"
 ---

-In the module "Customization fields fee for your store" (aioptimizedcombinations) for PrestaShop, an atacker can perform SQL injection up to 0.1.3.
+In the module "Customization fields fee for your store" (aioptimizedcombinations) for PrestaShop, an attacker can perform SQL injection up to 0.1.3.
 Release 0.1.3 fixed this security issue.

 ## Summary